I stepped off my digital scale and I wasn’t happy.

 Follow all the steps from this guide and you will burn a lot of fat and become lean in no time.

-Now you have all the steps you need to follow in order to know what, how and why to eat for calisthenics no matter what your goal is.
+Now you have all the steps you need to follow in order to know what, how, and why to eat for calisthenics no matter what your goal is (building muscle mass or losing weight).

 The only thing left for you is to take action and use everything you learned because reading will not change a thing.